chrismhodgson/nextjs-pfrac/data/_pages/races/barnsley-boundary-relay.md

 It is organised by Penistone Footpath Runners in conjunction with [Barnsley Rockley Rotary Club](http://barnsleyrockleyrotary.org.uk/) and with the support of other local running clubs.

 Entries are welcome from any running clubs, organisations or businesses.
 Some legs require some navigation or previous knowledge – there are plenty of opportunities to be shown the way before the day.
-It is an sociable event.

 GPX files and maps are available for all 10 legs below.